bagder/http3-explained/en/README.md

 ## Prerequisites

-A reader of this book is presumed to have a basic understanding of TCP/IP networking, the fundmentals of HTTP and the web.
+A reader of this book is presumed to have a basic understanding of TCP/IP networking, the fundamentals of HTTP and the web.
 For further insights and specifics about HTTP/2 we recommend first reading up the details in [http2 explained](https://daniel.haxx.se/http2/).